 Although the most popular use for avocado oil is in cooking, there are some interesting topical uses for avocado oil that are starting to get attention.
 Because avocado oil is nutrient-rich, studies show that it might be an inexpensive and exciting tool for beauty and wellness.

 The antioxidants in avocado oil are good for skin.
 They are recognized for helping your skin cells regenerate.
 In fact, the nutrients in this vegetable oil are even thought to fight free radicals, reduce wrinkles and fight other signs of premature aging.
 (However, before you start using avocado oil as a beauty treatment, you might want to check with a dermatologist.)

 Avocado oil may also be antimicrobial, at least in combination with other oils.
 And if nothing else, the moisturizing effects of avocado oil can feel great on chapped, winter skin.

-In addition, you can use avocado oil for hair.
-Although it may benefit your actual tresses by providing moisture, where it might be most useful is on your scalp.
+In addition, the vitamins, minerals and fatty acids in avocado can be beneficial to hair and scalp.
+The oil will benefit your tresses by providing moisture.
+And there is a line of thought that the biotin in avocado oil may help hair growth.
+Unfortunately, scientific evidence to support this theory is lacking.
+That being said, where the oil might be most useful is on your scalp.
 Massaging it into your scalp can increase blood flow and clear clogged hair follicles.